dx3mod/serialport/README.md

 # serialport

-A cross-platform library for serial port communication in OCaml, which supports both POSIX and ~~Windows systems~~.
+A cross-platform library for serial port communication in OCaml, which supports both POSIX and Windows systems.
 It provides a synchronous and asynchronous interface using various I/O libraries.

 [API references]()

 The main motivation behind creating this project is to address the lack of a comprehensive library for managing serial port communication in different environments, as well as the lack of an intuitive API for this task.
 The existing [OSerial] library has significant limitations in terms of functionality and future development, making it unsuitable for use in modern environments.

 ## Installation